 WILDLIFE IN UGANDA: UGANDA’S FLORA AND FAUNA

-On the other hand, Fauna in Uganda comprises of animals, birds, insects and also fish.
-The inventory of animal fauna is almost endless; however, the chief of them are the gorillas, chimpanzees and the black rhinoceros.
-Some of the other animals that form a part of that list are leopards, elephants, lions, crocodiles, hippopotamuses, buffaloes, giraffes, and zebras, various species of antelopes, gazelles and topis.
+On the other hand, Fauna in Uganda comprises animals, birds, insects, and also fish.
+The inventory of animal fauna is almost endless; however, the chief of them are the gorillas, chimpanzees, and the black rhinoceros.
+Some of the other animals that form a part of that list are leopards, elephants, lions, crocodiles, hippopotamuses, buffaloes, giraffes, zebras, and various species of antelopes, gazelles, and topis.
 The Uganda kob is a specialty of the country.
 At least 6 mammal species are found only in Uganda.
 Birds are equally plenty.
-The birds of Uganda include the crowned crane (the national emblem), bulbul, weaver, crow, shrike, heron, egret, ibis, guinea fowl, mouse bird, lourie, hornbill, pigeon, dove, eater, hoopoe, darter, lily-trotter, marabou stork, kingfisher, fish eagle, and kite.
-Having a variety of bird life in Uganda has led to emergence of ultimate birding safaris.
+The birds of Uganda include the crowned crane (the national emblem), bulbul, weaver, crow, shrike, heron, egret, ibis, guinea fowl, mousebird, lourie, hornbill, pigeon, dove, eater, hoopoe, darter, lily-trotter, marabou stork, kingfisher, fish eagle, and kite.
+Having a variety of birdlife in Uganda has led to the emergence of ultimate birding safaris.

-At least a visitor will not miss to see all these on any Uganda safari vacation.
+At least a visitor will not miss seeing all these on any Uganda safari vacation.

 THE PEOPLE/ CULTURE OF UGANDA

-A handshake is a paramount gesture as a culture act in case you meant any Ugandan in Uganda.
+A handshake is a paramount gesture as a cultural activity case you meant any Ugandan in Uganda.

-Taking a tour to cultural sites In Uganda or safaris will include visiting the royal palace of Buganda and the Buganda parliament.
-Other palaces include Toro palace, Busoga palace, Bunyoro palace and other palaces across numerous chiefdoms and kingdoms.
-Safaris in Uganda include places like, sites and eco-tourism in Uganda.
+Taking a tour of cultural sites In Uganda or safaris will include visiting the royal palace of Buganda and the Buganda parliament.
+Other palaces include Toro palace, Busoga palace, Bunyoro palace, and other palaces across numerous chiefdoms and kingdoms.
+Safaris in Uganda include places like sites and eco-tourism in Uganda.

-Further you cannot miss to undertake a cultural tour to Uganda’s museums that hold match of Uganda’s historical gestures and symbols with things like the first vehicle in Uganda, the ancient musical instruments among others coupled with historical tools and numerous articrafts that were used in the past.
-That is from the pre-cambrian ages to the recent past and the royal drums.
-Most of these found at the National museum and other regional museums.
+Further, you cannot miss undertaking a cultural tour to Uganda’s museums that hold match Uganda’s historical gestures and symbols things as the first vehicle in Uganda, the ancient musical instruments among others coupled with historical tools and numerous artic rafts that were used in the past.
+That is from the pre-Cambrian ages to the recent past and the royal drums.
+Most of these are found at the National Museum and other regional museums.

 So when you make a cultural safari to Uganda, expect more than you expect to see.
-Uganda gives you an opportunity to even admire its rich dress-code with different cultural wears like the Gomesi, Mushannana, and backcloth made wears among others with which you can buy to experience a sense of belonging
+Uganda allows you to even admire its rich dress code with different cultural wears like the Gomesi, Mushannana, and backcloth made wears among others with which you can buy to experience a sense of belonging